 We will be back soon, I guarantee it.

 Address: 210 Century Ave, Pudong‚ Shanghai, China, 200120

 Phone:+86 21 2036 8888

-Booking: If you are considering booking this hotel or any other Four Seasons, send me your dates as I have special amenities I can add to your room.
+Booking: If you are considering booking luxury hotels in Shanghai, send me your dates as I have special amenities I can add to your room.